kantoniak/2021z-irio/README.md

 ```

 ### To run stress/load tests:
 0. Build the project using the afromentioned way.
+Change any values in `deploy-prod-updated.yaml` if you want to use different credential values.
+Just be wary, you need to also change them in the `test_env` file.

 1. After, you need to build the mockup service.
 ```bash